Culture of Jamaica: Rastafari

 Rasta cultural traditions include wearing their hair in uncut, uncombed strands known as dreadlocks (in adherence to the Nazarite vow), as well as eating unprocessed (natural) foods which are called Ital.
 However, neither tradition is regarded as compulsory – many people who wear dreadlocks are not Rastas, and many Rastas do not wear them.

 One of the most controversial cultural traditions is Rastas' use of ganja as a sacrament which is smoked to aid in reasoning (contemplation and discussion) during their religious rituals.
-Cannabis is a strictly prohibited substance in Jamaica, so its use by Rastas means the movement is in a more-or-less permanent state of tension with police authorities.

 In its Jamaican homeland, Rastafari is a minority culture and receives little in the way of official recognition.
 Jamaica is an overwhelmingly Christian country, so Rasta beliefs and practices – such as the divinity of H.I.M Hailie Selassie – are sometimes regarded as pagan by Christian Jamaicans.
 (Some Rastas also express hostility towards aspects of Christianity.)
 Nevertheless, the artistic contributions of the movement, particularly by Bob Marley, are widely respected.
 Marley was awarded the Jamaican Order of Merit in 1981, and there are two official monuments to him.

 Rastas can be found in many countries outside Jamaica and among many non-Jamaicans.
 Because it is not a centrally organised religion, there is no way of knowing how many devotees there are.